History of Romania: Dacia

-The Dacians are often mentioned under Augustus, according to whom they were compelled to recognize Roman supremacy.
-However they were by no means subdued, and in later times to maintain their independence they seized every opportunity to cross the frozen Danube during the winter and ravaging the Roman cities in the province of Moesia, which was under Roman occupation.
+The Dacians are often mentioned during the reign of Augustus, who claimed they were compelled to recognize Roman supremacy.
+However, they were by no means subdued, and in later times, to maintain their independence, they seized every opportunity to cross the frozen Danube during the winter, ravaging Roman cities in the province of Moesia.

-In fact, this occurred because Burebista's empire split after his death into four and later five smaller states, as Strabo explains, "only recently, when Augustus Caesar sent an expedition against them, the number of parts into which the empire had been divided was five, though at the time of the insurrection it had been four.
-Such divisions, to be sure, are only temporary and vary with the times".

 During the War of Actium, King Cotiso found himself courted by the two Roman antagonists, Octavian and Mark Antony.
-Cotiso was in a strong position to dictate terms of any alliance to either of the conflicting parties.
-Octavian/Augustus worried about the frontier and possible alliance between Mark Antony and the Dacians, and plotted an expedition against Dacia around 35 BC.
+Cotiso was in a strong position to dictate the terms of any alliance.
+Octavian (later) Augustus worried about the frontier and possible alliance between Mark Antony and the Dacians, and he plotted an expedition against Dacia around 35 BC.
 Despite several small conflicts, no serious campaigns were mounted.
 King Cotiso chose to ally himself with Mark Antony.
 According to Alban Dewes Winspear and Lenore Kramp Geweke he "proposed that the war should be fought in Macedonia rather than Epirus.
 Had his proposal been accepted, the subjection of Antonius might have been less easily accomplished."

-According to Appian, Mark Antony is responsible for the statement that Augustus sought to secure the goodwill of Cotiso, king of the Getae (Dacians) by giving him his daughter, and he himself marrying a daughter of Cotiso.
+According to Appian, Mark Antony is responsible for the statement that Augustus sought to secure the goodwill of Cotiso by giving him his daughter, and he himself marrying a daughter of Cotiso.
 According to Suetonius, Cotiso refused the alliance and joined the party of Mark Antony.
-Suetonius (LXIII, Life of Augustus) says Mark Antony wrote that Augustus betrothed his daughter Julia to marry Cotiso (M. Antonius scribit primum eum Antonio filio suo despondisse Iuliam, dein Cotisoni Getarum regi) to create an alliance between the two men.
+Suetonius (LXIII, Life of Augustus) says Mark Antony wrote that Augustus betrothed his daughter Julia to marry Cotiso to create an alliance between the two men.
 This failed when Cotiso betrayed Augustus.
-Julia ended up marrying her cousin Marcus Claudius Marcellus.
 According to Cassius Dio, the story about the proposed marriages is hardly credible and may have been invented by Mark Antony as propaganda to offset his own alliance with Cleopatra.